anja0440/Beer-Recommender-System/README.md

 Then I took the pairwise cosine_similarity from sklearn and wrote a function which returns a score between 0 and 1: 1 indicating perfect match and 0 the widest distance.

-This code was then run with streamlit.
+This code is then run with streamlit.

-On the web-app, first a beer is selected which one is familiar with and then another is chosen, for example from a menu card.
+On the web-app, first a beer is selected which one is familiar with and then the unknown is chosen, for example from a menu card.

 The web-app will now give a recommendation: